Klipper3d/klipper/docs/BLTouch.md

 Troubleshooting
 ===============

-* If you are sure the wiring of the BL-Touch is correct and every attempt to probe with the BL-Touch reports "BLTouch failed to verify sensor state" then it may be necessary to add `pin_up_touch_mode_reports_triggered: False` to the bltouch config section.
-The BL-Touch v3 and many clones require this setting.

 * A BL-Touch v3 may not work correctly when its signal wire is connected to the Z end-stop pin on some printer boards.
 The symptoms